Fear of Traveling alone: What’s It Like to Travel Solo?

 Is it Safe to Travel Solo?

-By and large, this world is a remarkably safe place and I say that having traveled to some very unstable places.
+You must take safety concerns seriously, but with that said, this world is a remarkably safe place, and I say that having traveled to some very unstable places.
 With a little bit of research and common sense, you can avoid trouble.

-You are unlikely to be physically harmed in most places, and SE Asia is particularly safe.
+You are very unlikely to be physically harmed in most places, and SE Asia is particularly safe.
 You are far more likely to get hurt in a road accident than by being mugged.

-Normal precautions still apply and you must get travel insurance, but with that said, I first went away in 1987 and in all that time, I’ve only made a claim once, and that was to fly home from Bali at the start of the Pandemic.
+Normal precautions still apply and you must get travel insurance, you’d be foolish not to, and the premiums are low for young travelers.
+I first went away in 1987 and in all that time, I’ve only made a claim once, and that was to fly home from Bali at the start of the Pandemic.

 Blame it on naivety, and pointless bravado, but all my mishaps were avoidable.
 I didn’t ask for trouble but on the other hand, I needlessly put myself in harm’s way.